lucasnell/gameofclones-data/README.md

 remotes::install_github("lucasnell/gameofclones@v1.0.1")
 ```

+Note that these only install the proper versions of the packages I manually
+installed, so dependencies might vary from what I used.

-Similarly, but without version numbers:
+Similarly, but without version numbers at all:

 ```r
 pkgs <- c("tidyverse", "here", "viridisLite", "grid", "scales", "patchwork",